Dr. Joe Watson

 About

 I hold a BA in Classics from the University of Reading (2017) and a Classics MA from Durham University (2018).
 I completed my PhD at Durham in 2022, with a thesis entitled 'Narrative Nefas and the Taboos of Incest and Bestiality in Ovid's Metamorphoses' which explored extreme sexualities from a psychoanalytically and narratologically informed perspective.
-In addition to university teaching, I used to be a secondary school Latin teacher and am a Higher Latin tutor at the JACT Durham Greek and Latin Summer School (https://greeklatinsummerschooldurham.org/).
+In addition to university teaching, I used to be a secondary school Latin teacher in the North East and am Director of Studies and Advanced Latin tutor at the JACT Durham Greek and Latin Summer School.
+I am also on the Executive Committee of the 'Queering the Past(s)' Project.
 I use he/him/his pronouns.

 Research interests

-I am principally a Latinist who focuses on the poetry of the Augustan period, especially Ovid, and am in the process of turning my PhD thesis into a monograph on incest and bestiality in Ovid's Metamorphoses.
-As the thesis topic may suggest, I am interested in the full range of sex, sexuality and gender in both the ancient world and its receptions, from the extreme to the everyday; in particular, I work on the queerness of gender and sexuality in literature, ancient and modern.
+I am principally a Latinist who focuses on the poetry of the Augustan period, especially Ovid, and am in the process of producing a monograph on incest and bestiality in Ovid's Metamorphoses, entitled Unspeakable Nefas: Incest and Bestiality in Ovid’s Metamorphoses.
+As this topic may suggest, I am interested in the full range of sex, sexuality and gender in both the ancient world and its receptions, from the extreme to the everyday; in particular, I work on the queerness of gender and sexuality in literature, ancient and modern.
+My next major research project explores the various poems of the Appendix Virgiliana from a queer perspective, thinking about the queerness of the App.
+Virg.'s worlds, but also the queerness of engaging with these odd, 'appendiceal' poems from the vantage of the twenty-first century.

-These interests crystallise in a focus on queer Classical reception in early-20th century literature, especially in the poetry of C. P. Cavafy.
+These interests also lead me to a focus on queer Classical reception in early-20th century literature, especially in the poetry of C. P. Cavafy.
 I have published on Cavafy and am currently preparing an edition, translation and commentary of his Poetical and Ethical Notes.
-I am currently working on a project about Classical queer utopias at the beginning of the 20th century, with a view to produce a monograph theorising (queer) Classical reception as a utopian instinct.

 Publications